Bee-BeanBag/InteractiveLMA_Addition/README.md

 # InteractiveLMA_Addition
-An addition of functions to enhance pyxlma by deeplycloudy Currently tested for windows.
-Linux and Mac ports in development
+An addition of functions to enhance pyxlma by deeplycloudy Usable on Windows and Linux.
+Mac version in development.
+Made to be used with code blocks in a scientific python environment, not a code computing software.

 |Installation guide|